Testing for patterns and structures in covariance and correlation matrices: Bootstraps

 For a parametric bootstrap technique, two different approaches are possible.
-For the first one, similarly as in \Cref{Transform}, a bootstrap sample is generated with conditionally independent $\vY_1^*,...,\vY_{N}^*\sim\mathcal{N}_p(\widehat \vv,\widehat\vSigma_{dv})$.
-The difference is the expectation vector, which is necessary for the following idea: It is clear from \cite{sattler2022} that, given the data, and therefore with the multivariate delta method
+For the first one, similarly as in \Cref{Transform}, a bootstrap sample is generated with conditionally independent $\vY_1^*,...,\vY_{N}^*\sim\mathcal{N}_p(\widehat \vv,\widehat\vSigma_{\dvech})$.
+The difference is the expectation vector, which is necessary for the following idea: It is clear from \cite{sattler2022} that, given the data,